Inclusive Academic Advising

 Schedule an Appointment or Join Us for Drop-In Hours

 We know that flexibility is key for our busy students, which is why we offer in-person and remote advising appointments.
-There are also a variety of drop-in hours throughout the year at the Office of Student Services in 140 Roberts Hall or the CALS Zone in Mann Library.
-You can find our current drop-in schedule below, posted on Chatter, and on the door at 140 Roberts.
+There are also a variety of drop-in hours throughout the year in the CALS Zone in 112 Mann Library.
+You can find our current drop-in linked here and on the CALS Zone page.

 Student Disability Services (SDS)